Household Hazardous Waste Disposal set Oct. 1

-Tennessee residents may dispose of household hazardous waste in a free and safe way during Household Hazardous Waste Day set Oct.
-1 at the Cumberland County Community Complex, 1398 Livingston Rd.
+Tennessee residents may dispose of household hazardous waste in a free and safe way during Household Hazardous Waste Day.

+This year’s evetn will be on Oct.
+1 at the Cumberland County Community Complex at 1398 Livingston

 Other materials that will not be accepted include explosives, ammunition, radioactive waste including smoke detectors or any empty containers.